Ireland is home so some amazingly funny folk! Check out our top picks for the best Irish comedians in this list, did your favourite make it?

 4. Dara Ó Briain – one of the most recognisable Irish comedians

-He regularly plays comedy festivals and shows to great crowds who queue up well in advance to snag tickets.
+He regularly plays the biggest comedy festivals and comedy gigs to great crowds who queue up well in advance to snag tickets.

 3. David O’Doherty – one of the best Irish comedians